Analysis of the optimal exercise boundary of American put options with delivery lags

 \subsection{An early exercise premium decomposition formula}

-We derive a decomposition formula for the American put option with delivery lags, which can be regarded as a counterpart of the early exercise premium representation (\ref{Decomposition0}) for the standard case.
-Such a decomposition formula is crucial to the analysis of the optimal exercise boundary in sections 3.3 and 4.
+We derive a decomposition formula for the American put option with delivery lags.
+Such a decomposition formula is crucial to the analysis of the optimal exercise boundary in sections \ref{sec:perpetual} and \ref{sec:finite_horizon}.
+Let $U^{\delta}(t,X)=Y^{\delta}(t,X)-P(T-\delta,X)$.
+Then, we deduce that $U^{\delta}(t,X)$ satisfies the variational inequality \be \left\{